Monitor AWS WAF Activity With Datadog | Datadog

 Datadog ASM signal for AWS WAF

-In the preceding signal, the UserAgent_BadBots_HEADER WAF rule automatically blocked requests from a single IP address, which Datadog ASM’s built-in Threat Intelligence flagged as a scanner.
-You can review WAF logs and the flagged IP to determine if any further action is required.
+In the preceding trace, the UserAgent_BadBots_HEADER WAF rule automatically blocked requests from a single IP address, which you can review in Datadog ASM.
+You can also review associated WAF logs and the flagged IP to determine if any further action is required.
 With this complete context, you have the ability to improve your WAF’s protection capabilities and secure more than just your environment’s perimeter.
 We’ll look at the importance of extending your WAF’s reach, and how Datadog accomplishes this, next.

 Extend your firewall protection with Datadog ASM